Aadityalikescoding/Weather-App/README.md

 This project is more than just a typical weather application — it’s designed with a smart farming perspective.
 The goal is to provide farmers with real-time weather insights and environmental data that can support better crop planning, irrigation management, and risk reduction.

-## Key Features:

-Live weather updates based on location
+## Features of Your Smart Farming Website
+1. Dashboard
+Overview of farm health, Current weather & forecast

+Alerts & notifications (pests, frost, drought, etc.)

+2. Weather Integration
-Forecasting models for temperature, rainfall, humidity, and wind
+Real-time weather data (temperature, rainfall, humidity, wind speed)

-Dashboard with smart alerts for extreme weather conditions

-Modular design to integrate with IoT devices and sensors (e.g., soil moisture, pH levels)

-Future scope: crop recommendation engine based on weather and soil data
+7-day forecast

+Weather-based crop suggestions

+✅ APIs you can use:

+OpenWeatherMap API

+WeatherAPI

+3. IoT Sensor Data
+Soil moisture, pH, temperature

+Sensor integration using MQTT or HTTP from devices like Arduino/ESP32

+4. Drone Monitoring
+Live drone feed (if available)

+Aerial crop health analytics (NDVI, etc.)

+5. AI-based Crop Suggestions
+Based on soil, weather, and region

+Fertilizer usage recommendations

+Disease detection from uploaded images

+6. Farm Management Tools
+Crop planner

+Watering schedule

+Harvest tracker

+7. Multilingual Support (Optional)
+For rural farmers (Hindi, Tamil, etc.)

+## Purpose:
-## Purpose: Smart Farming leverages data and digital tools to help farmers make informed decisions.
+Smart Farming leverages data and digital tools to help farmers make informed decisions.
 This app aims to be a stepping stone towards that goal by combining real-time weather data with actionable insights for agriculture.

 ## Tech Stack Suggestions
 Frontend: